Chick-fil-A: The Fourth Estate

 Struggling to recapture classified and traditional advertising revenues lost to online media – and hurt by a decline in ad spending during the COVID-19 pandemic -- surviving local newspaper companies continue to aggressively cut costs.
 Tribune Publishing in May 2021 agreed to an acquisition by Alden Global Capital, a buyout firm whose playbook involves slashing editorial expenses to boost earnings of newspapers it acquires. in the latest acquisition, the nation's second-largest newspaper publisher added the Chicago Tribune, Baltimore Sun and New York Daily News to its stable of about 200 news outlets.

-More critically, the race to build audiences online has fed into an erosion of trust that threatens to undermine both the news and the news business.
+For journalists, this race to build audiences online has fed into an erosion of trust that threatens to undermine both the news and the news business.
 In a recent Pew Research poll, journalists ranked below medical professionals, military officers, school principals, police officers, college professors and religious leaders in terms of public confidence to act in the public interest.
 The news media is on par with business leaders, and ranks above elected officials as groups that have lost the stated confidence of a majority of Americans.

-In turn, this erosion of trust feeds into the dynamic of what is derided widely as fake news.
+In turn, this erosion of trust feeds into the dynamic of what is widely derided as fake news.
 In yet another Pew Research poll, half of Americans would characterize "made-up news" as a big problem in society today.
 So who do people believe should be on point to address that problem?
 Journalists.
 Do you see any flaws in that logic?

 PR gets down to business

 It's not difficult to see how that fake-news dynamic plays out when you consider the Chick-fil-A gay marriage coverage.
-Depending on your social and religious beliefs -- and to some extent, your affinity for the Chick-fil-A chicken sandwich -- the same fact set laid out in news coverage elicited polarizing perspectives.
-Those perspectives, to a great extent, were reinforced by reliance on news outlets that largely reflect existing perceptions of their audience.
+Depending on your social and religious beliefs -- and to some extent, your affinity for the iconic Chick-fil-A chicken sandwich -- the same fact set laid out in news coverage elicited polarizing perspectives.
+Those perspectives, to a great extent, were reinforced by a reliance on news outlets that largely reflect existing perceptions of their audience.
 That's how audiences are built and maintained, after all.

 So how did this play out for Chick-fil-A?
 The chart below tells the story.
 In the two full years preceding the Los Angeles Times coverage, more than one in four U.S. consumers would say they heard something positive about Chick-fil-A. That positive buzz doubled at the height of the news cycle, and in the two full years afterward settled in somewhat lower, at about one in five people hearing something positive.